-NBA players react to suspension of ESPN's Adrian Wojnarowski: 'Free Woj'
+LeBron James, other NBA players react to suspension of ESPN's Adrian Wojnarowski: 'Free Woj'

 Hawley wrote in the letter to Silver that the league’s “free expression appears to stop at the edge of your corporate sponsors’ sensibilities.”

-Both Outkick and the New York Post initially reported that Wojnarowski was suspended without pay.

-After news of Wojnarowski’s suspension broke on Saturday night, NBA players started tweeting out #FreeWoj on Twitter in support of the longtime basketball reporter.
+After news of Wojnarowski’s suspension broke on Saturday night, NBA players started tweeting out #FreeWoj in support of the longtime basketball reporter.

 Here was some of the reaction across the league: